beancount/ledger2beancount/docs/manual.md

 Beancount doesn't support ledger's [transaction codes](https://www.ledger-cli.org/3.0/doc/ledger3.html#Codes).
-These are therefore stored as metatags if `code_tag` is set.
+These are therefore stored as metadata if `code_tag` is set.

 While these ledger codes can be integers (e.g. check numbers), there's no such requirement in ledger and they can be any string.
 Therefore,